A Low-rank Approximation for MDPs via Moment Coupling: Sister-chain construction via aggregation

 \subsection{Aggregation Preliminaries}

-Recall that $N = \mid \calS \mid$ denotes the number of states in the original MDP, and let $\calM=\{1,\ldots,L\}$ be a family set of meta states; obviously $L\leq N$.
-We refer to \cite[Chapter 6]{bertsekas2012approximate} for a full discussion and include below the minimal ingredients for a self-contained exposition.
-Two weight matrices govern the mapping between $\mathcal{S}$ and $\calM$; \begin{itemize} \item {\em Aggregation probabilities: } For each detailed state $x\in \mathcal{S}$, the probability that $x$ aggregates (or "groups") into $k$, $\sg_{xk}\geq 0$, represents the degree of membership of detailed state $x$ in meta-state $k\in\calM$.
+Recall that $N = \mid \calS \mid$ denotes the number of states in the original MDP, and let $\calM=\{1,\ldots,L\}$ be a set of meta states; obviously $L\leq N$.
+We refer to \cite[Chapter 6]{bertsekas2012approximate} for a thorough introduction to aggregation and include below the minimal ingredients for a self-contained exposition.
+Two weight matrices govern the mapping between $\mathcal{S}$ and $\calM$; \begin{itemize} \item {\em Aggregation probabilities $(\bf G)$: } For each detailed state $x\in \mathcal{S}$, the probability that $x$ aggregates (or ``groups'') into $k$, $\sg_{xk}\geq 0$, represents the degree of membership of detailed state $x$ in meta-state $k\in\calM$.
 The $N \times L$ matrix $G=\{g_{xk}\}$ is non-negative and row-stochastic. {\em Hard aggregation} is the special case where the meta-states form a partition of the state-space, and each state $x\in\calS$ ``belongs'' to a single partition: $\sg_{xk}=1$ for one and only one $k\in\calM$.
 The more general case is referred to as {\em soft aggregation}.